hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 ### Vault Cluster

-In order to provide a fully stateless application instance, PTFE must be configured to speak with an [external Vault cluster](https://www.terraform.io/docs/enterprise/private/vault.html).
+In order to provide a fully stateless application deployment, PTFE must be configured to speak with an [external Vault cluster](https://www.terraform.io/docs/enterprise/private/vault.html).
 This reference architecture assumes that a highly available Vault